BAkinmarin/the-cleaning-hack-calculator/README.md

 ## A Python command line calculator
 > This application is a Python based calculation for a cleaning company used to produce a estimate for client jobs.
-The application requires the user to enter their name, mobile number, email and postcode before entering the details required to produce a quote.
+The application requires the user to enter their name, mobile number and email before entering the details required to produce an estimate.

 ### - By Bola Akinmarin